-Chronic Kidney Disease in Cats
+Chronic Kidney Disease in Dogs

 Cathy E. Langston, DVM, DACVIM (Small Animal)

 BASIC INFORMATION

 Description

 Chronic kidney disease (CKD), also called chronic renal failure, is long-standing (greater than 3 months) kidney dysfunction that is manifested by dilute urine (urine that is not as concentrated as it should be) and retention of urea (uremia) and other waste products in the body.
-CKD is a common problem in older cats but can also occur in young and middle-aged cats.
+CKD is a common problem in older dogs but can also occur in young and middle-aged dogs.

 Causes

 In many cases, the underlying cause of CKD is never discovered.
-Identifiable causes include kidney infections and stones, obstruction of the ureter (the tube that carries urine from the kidney to the bladder), incomplete recovery from previous damage to the kidney (such as acute renal failure), polycystic kidney disease (an inherited condition common in long-haired cats), and certain tumors (such as lymphoma).
-In young cats, congenital kidney disease (such as kidney dysplasia) may be the cause.
-Kidney stones are common in middle-aged cats.
+Identifiable causes include kidney infections and stones, incomplete recovery from previous damage (such as acute kidney failure), and diseases of the glomerulus (filtering structure) in the kidney (such as protein-losing nephropathy or glomerulonephritis).
+In young dogs, congenital kidney disease (such as kidney dysplasia) may be the cause.
+CKD may also arise as the kidneys deteriorate with age in older dogs.

-Clinical Signs

-CKD may be detected on routine screening of blood and urine prior to the onset of signs.
+Clinical Signs CKD may be detected on routine screening of blood and urine prior to the onset of signs.
 Diagnosis at this stage allows treatments to be started that may slow the progression of CKD.
 Early clinical signs may include increased water intake and urine production, decreased appetite, and nausea.
 In later stages, vomiting, lethargy, and dehydration may be apparent.
-Physical examination findings may include dehydration, weight loss or muscle loss, poor hair coat, small or irregular kidneys, and a uremic odor to the breath.

-C Diagnostic Tests

-Initially, a biochemistry panel, complete blood test, and urinalysis are usually recommended.
+Physical examination findings may include dehydration, weight loss or muscle loss, small or irregular kidneys, and a uremic odor to the breath.
+C Diagnostic Tests Initially, a biochemistry panel, complete blood test, and urinalysis are usually recommended.
 With CKD, kidney function tests, such as blood urea nitrogen (BUN) and creatinine, are elevated.
-Levels of blood electrolytes (potassium) and certain chemicals (phosphorus, calcium) may also be abnormal.
+Levels of certain blood chemicals (especially phosphorus) may also be abnormal.
 Urinalysis is crucial to determine the ability of the kidneys to concentrate the urine and to look for protein in the urine.
 Additional diagnostic tests may include a urine culture to screen for infection, blood pressure measurement (especially if there is protein in the urine) to check for high blood pressure (hypertension), and a complete blood count to look for anemia.
 Abdominal x-rays and an ultrasound are often done to look for kidney stones, evidence of infection, or other changes.
 In some cases, a kidney biopsy may be recommended, along with laboratory tests to rule out other diseases that can cause similar signs.
 TREATMENT AND FOLLOW-UP